Daniel Piorkowski: Melbourne Knights

-His progress as a footballer was delayed by a knee reconstruction, sustained during his playing days with ex NSL club Melbourne Knights FC.
+Piorkowski's progress as a footballer was delayed by a knee reconstruction, sustained during his playing days with ex NSL club Melbourne Knights FC.
 Daniel also was a member of the Australian Under 20 Side and missed out on a place in the Under-20 World Cup due to a knee reconstruction.

 Melbourne Victory

 After signing for Melbourne Victory, Piorkowski made 11 appearances and was signed to a new two-year deal in April 2006.
 Piorkowski was an important part of the Victory defence during their premiership winning season in 06/07 along with Adrian Leijer and Rodrigo Vargas.
-He unfortunately injured his knee during the season and did not feature in the finals series.
+He injured his knee during the season and did not feature in the finals series.
 On 13 February 2008 he was tabled a new contract by Victory but remained undecided whether to stay with the club.
 On 13 May 2008 he finally decided to pursue his ambitions of playing in Europe.

 Newcastle Jets

-On 13 September 2008 he signed a short deal after a week-long trial to cover injured defender Shaun Ontong.
+On 13 September 2008, Piorkowski signed a short deal after a week-long trial to cover injured defender Shaun Ontong.

 Gold Coast United

-On 20 November 2008 he joined Gold Coast United FC on a two-year deal.
+On 20 November 2008, Piorkowski joined Gold Coast United FC on a two-year deal.